Benign Prostatic Hyperplasia (BPH): Symptoms and Treatment

 Why do men get BPH?

-The exact causes of BPH are not fully known, but age is certainly a BPH risk factor, and hormone imbalances may also be a cause.
+The exact causes of BPH are not fully known, but age is certainly a BPH risk factor, and hormone imbalances may also contribute.
 As men age past 45 years of age, the prostate gland typically grows larger and may squeeze the urethra, blocking the flow of urine and making urination difficult.
 Symptoms may become bothersome enough to require treatment by the age of 60, on average.

 If serious BPH is not addressed, urine may back up into the bladder and lead to urinary infections or kidney damage.